top of page

 Perimenopause can bring on its form of “roid rage”.

-So estrogen is not as simple as “one and done” when we talk about estrogen.
+So estrogen is not as simple as “one and done."

-There are four types of estrogen.
-E1, E2, E3, and E4.
+There are four different types of estrogen: E1, E2, E3, and E4.
 They differ in function, origin, and strength.

 E2 - Estradiol is the estrogen that all people possess until they don't.
 It is sometimes referred to as E2.
 It is made in the ovaries and the testicles.
 When we think of hormone supplementation this is the type of estrogen that is usually prescribed.
 Estradiol is known for helping mood, bone strength, hot flashes, and feeling moist where moisture is desired.